Introduction to Docker

 The main difference between containers and images is the top writable layer that is added by a container when it is run from an image.
 All changes (adds, deletes, modifications) are stored in the writeable layer.
 When the container is deleted the writeable layer is also deleted (the underlying image remains unchanged).
 Therefore application data is usually stored in a mounted Data volume from the Host.

-DOCKER MOUNTED DATA VOLUMES
+DOCKER-MOUNTED DATA VOLUMES

 Data volumes are designed to make data persistent, independent of the container’s life cycle.

-Using a Data mounted volume creates a specifically designed directory within one or more containers that is excluded from the UnionFS.
+Using a Data mounted volume creates a specifically designed directory within one or more containers that are excluded from the UnionFS.
 Data volumes are persistent even if the container is removed.
 They can be shared between multiple containers on the same Host.

 Data volumes are created with the –volume or -v flag in a docker run command.
 For example: